jonbnewman/mobx-store-provider/docs/api/createStore.md

 export default App;
 ```

-The `Provider` component returned from the [useProvider hook](/api/useProvider) is used to supply the `appStore` to the rest of the application.
+In this example we also use the `Provider` component returned from the [useProvider hook](/api/useProvider) to supply the `appStore` to the rest of the application.

 ## Local state